Female Reproductive System

 - have sexual intercourse

-- protect and nourish the fertilized egg until it is fully developed
+- protect and nourish a fertilized egg until it is fully developed

 - give birth

 Sexual reproduction couldn't happen without the sexual organs called the gonads.
-Although most people think of the gonads as the male testicles, both sexes actually have gonads: In females the gonads are the ovaries.
-The female gonads produce female gametes (eggs); the male gonads produce male gametes (sperm).
-After an egg is fertilized by the sperm, the fertilized egg is called the zygote.
+Most people think of the gonads as the male testicles.
+But both sexes have gonads: In females the gonads are the ovaries, which make female gametes (eggs).
+The male gonads make male gametes (sperm).

-When a baby girl is born, her ovaries contain hundreds of thousands of eggs, which remain inactive until puberty begins.
-At puberty, the pituitary gland, located in the central part of the brain, starts making hormones that stimulate the ovaries to produce female sex hormones, including estrogen.
+When a baby girl is born, her ovaries contain hundreds of thousands of eggs, which stay inactive until puberty begins.
+At puberty, the pituitary gland (in the central part of the brain) starts making hormones that stimulate the ovaries to make female sex hormones, including estrogen.
 The secretion of these hormones causes a girl to develop into a sexually mature woman.

-Unless the egg is fertilized by a sperm while in the fallopian tube, the egg dries up and leaves the body about 2 weeks later through the uterus — this is menstruation.
+Unless the egg is fertilized by a sperm while in the fallopian tube, the egg leaves the body about 2 weeks later through the uterus — this is menstruation.
 Blood and tissues from the inner lining of the uterus combine to form the menstrual flow, which in most girls lasts from 3 to 5 days.
-A girl's first period is called menarche.
+A girl's first period is called menarche (MEH-nar-kee).

-It's common for women and girls to experience some discomfort in the days leading to their periods.
-Premenstrual syndrome (PMS) includes both physical and emotional symptoms that many girls and women get right before their periods, such as acne, bloating, fatigue, backaches, sore breasts, headaches, constipation, diarrhea, food cravings, depression, irritability, or difficulty concentrating or handling stress.
-PMS is usually at its worst during the 7 days before a girl's period starts and disappears once it begins.
+It's common for women and girls to have some discomfort in the days leading to their periods.
+Premenstrual syndrome (PMS) includes both physical and emotional symptoms that many girls and women get right before their periods, such as:

-Many girls also experience abdominal cramps during the first few days of their periods caused by prostaglandins, chemicals in the body that make the smooth muscle in the uterus contract.
-These involuntary contractions can be either dull or sharp and intense.
+Many girls also have belly cramps during the first few days of their periods caused by prostaglandins, chemicals in the body that make the smooth muscle in the uterus contract.
+These involuntary contractions can be dull or sharp and intense.

 It can take up to 2 years from menarche for a girl's body to develop a regular menstrual cycle.
 During that time, her body is adjusting to the hormones puberty brings.
 On average, the monthly cycle for an adult woman is 28 days, but the range is from 23 to 35 days.

-If a female and male have sex within several days of the female's ovulation, fertilization can occur.
-When the male ejaculates (when semen leaves a male's penis), between 0.05 and 0.2 fluid ounces (1.5 to 6.0 milliliters) of semen is deposited into the vagina.
-Between 75 and 900 million sperm are in this small amount of semen, and they "swim" up from the vagina through the cervix and uterus to meet the egg in the fallopian tube.
+If a female and male have sex within several days of the female's ovulation, fertilization can happen.
+When the male ejaculates (when semen leaves the penis), a small amount of semen is deposited into the vagina.
+Millions of sperm are in this small amount of semen, and they "swim" up from the vagina through the cervix and uterus to meet the egg in the fallopian tube.
 It takes only one sperm to fertilize the egg.

-About a week after the sperm fertilizes the egg, the fertilized egg (zygote) has become a multicelled blastocyst.
-A blastocyst is about the size of a pinhead, and it's a hollow ball of cells with fluid inside.
+About 5 to 6 days after the sperm fertilizes the egg, the fertilized egg (zygote) has become a multicelled blastocyst.
+A blastocyst (BLAS-tuh-sist) is about the size of a pinhead, and it's a hollow ball of cells with fluid inside.
 The blastocyst burrows itself into the lining of the uterus, called the endometrium.
-The hormone estrogen causes the endometrium to become thick and rich with blood.
+The hormone estrogen causes the endometrium (en-doh-MEE-tree-um) to become thick and rich with blood.
 Progesterone, another hormone released by the ovaries, keeps the endometrium thick with blood so that the blastocyst can attach to the uterus and absorb nutrients from it.
 This process is called implantation.

-As cells from the blastocyst take in nourishment, another stage of development, the embryonic stage, begins.
-The inner cells form a flattened circular shape called the embryonic disk, which will develop into a baby.
+As cells from the blastocyst take in nourishment, another stage of development begins.
+In the embryonic stage, the inner cells form a flattened circular shape called the embryonic disk, which will develop into a baby.
 The outer cells become thin membranes that form around the baby.
-The cells multiply thousands of times and move to new positions to eventually become the embryo.
+The cells multiply thousands of times and move to new positions to eventually become the embryo (EM-bree-oh).

-After approximately 8 weeks, the embryo is about the size of an adult's thumb, but almost all of its parts — the brain and nerves, the heart and blood, the stomach and intestines, and the muscles and skin — have formed.
+After about 8 weeks, the embryo is about the size of a raspberry, but almost all of its parts — the brain and nerves, the heart and blood, the stomach and intestines, and the muscles and skin — have formed.

 During the fetal stage, which lasts from 9 weeks after fertilization to birth, development continues as cells multiply, move, and change.
-The fetus floats in amniotic fluid inside the amniotic sac.
-The fetus receives oxygen and nourishment from the mother's blood via the placenta, a disk-like structure that sticks to the inner lining of the uterus and connects to the fetus via the umbilical cord.
+The fetus (FEE-tis) floats in amniotic (am-nee-AH-tik) fluid inside the amniotic sac.
+It gets oxygen and nourishment from the mother's blood via the placenta (pluh-SEN-tuh).
+This disk-like structure sticks to the inner lining of the uterus and connects to the fetus via the umbilical (um-BIL-ih-kul) cord.
 The amniotic fluid and membrane cushion the fetus against bumps and jolts to the mother's body.

 Pregnancy lasts an average of 280 days — about 9 months.
 When the baby is ready for birth, its head presses on the cervix, which begins to relax and widen to get ready for the baby to pass into and through the vagina.
-The mucus that has formed a plug in the cervix loosens, and with amniotic fluid, comes out through the vagina when the mother's water breaks.
+Mucus has formed a plug in the cervix, which now loosesn.
+It and amniotic fluid come out through the vagina when the mother's water breaks.

-When the contractions of labor begin, the walls of the uterus contract as they are stimulated by the pituitary hormone oxytocin.
+When the contractions of labor begin, the walls of the uterus contract as they are stimulated by the pituitary hormone oxytocin (ahk-see-TOE-sin).
 The contractions cause the cervix to widen and begin to open.
 After several hours of this widening, the cervix is dilated (opened) enough for the baby to come through.
 The baby is pushed out of the uterus, through the cervix, and along the birth canal.
-The baby's head usually comes first; the umbilical cord comes out with the baby and is cut after the baby is delivered.
+The baby's head usually comes first.
+The umbilical cord comes out with the baby.
+It's clamped and cut close to the navel after the baby is delivered.

 The last stage of the birth process involves the delivery of the placenta, which at that point is called the afterbirth.
 After it has separated from the inner lining of the uterus, contractions of the uterus push it out, along with its membranes and fluids.